Murfreesboro, Tennessee Medical Malpractice Attorneys

 - Once filed with the Court, medical malpractice cases take longer than the average case.
 Not all but certainly most medical malpractice cases are long battles.
 One reason for this is that most medical malpractice cases involve multiple defendants.
 Even if you think a single doctor or nurse made a mistake, that nurse or doctor will almost certainly blame someone else involved in your care and when they do that person must be included in the lawsuit.
 When there are a lot of different parties in a lawsuit, everything takes more time.
 For instance, it is harder to schedule a deposition because the calendars of a doctor, two nurses and their lawyers must be accommodated.
 When the deposition finally does take place, it will take longer than normal because there are more represented parties which means more lawyers asking questions.

 - Medical malpractice cases are expensive.
 We have already mentioned the cost associated with obtaining your medical records and having them reviewed by an expert so that a Certificate of Good Faith can be filed.
 But, the real cost in medical malpractice cases comes from hiring experts for each specialty implicated in the case.
 For instance, let’s assume your case deals with a failure to diagnose an infection.
 We might need to hire an internist, an infectious disease specialist, etc. It is imperative that you hire a lawyer who has the financial wherewithal to pay for these experts and all of the other expenses associated with your case.
-At the Law Offices of John Day, we can and will fund your case.
+At The Law Offices of John Day, P.C. we can and will fund your case.
 For more information on our fees and expenses, click here.

 - Medical malpractice cases are complex.
 While this has always been true, with the Tennessee Legislature’s passage of the HealthCare Liability Act, the complexity has been ratcheted up a notch.
 Each month, the Tennessee Court of Appeals and the Tennessee Supreme Court are asked to review cases in which the lawyer for the injured victim has failed to properly navigate the procedural land mines of these cases.
 In addition to the complexities of the law, the lawyer must also understand the medicine.
 John Day was asked to testify before the Tennessee Legislature during the passage of the HealthCare Liability Act so he is intimately familiar with the law.
 And, John Day is board-certified as a Medical Malpractice Specialist by the American Board of Professional Liability Attorneys.
 To further assist with medical issues, we have a nurse on staff full-time.